Table of Contents

-Advances in AI have empowered machines to become smarter over time, to the point that they have learned to use their training and knowledge to make logic-based decisions with little or no human interventions.
+Advances in AI have empowered machines to become more intelligent over time, to the point that they have learned to use their training and knowledge to make logic-based decisions with little or no human interventions.
 Thus, it poses a threat not just to manual jobs that are kind of repetitive, but even those jobs that require learning and decision-making.

 Introduced by OpenAI, a San Francisco-based AI research laboratory, GPT-3 is a deep neural network that can learn by processing examples.
 It is functional as an autoregressive language model for natural language processing (NLP) systems.
 In simple words, GPT-3 is an AI-powered pre-trained language model that can automatically generate text.
 It is not the first of its kind, as we already have Microsoft’s language model, Turing NLG, NVIDIA’s Megatron, and GPT-2, the direct predecessor of GPT-3.